-- Statistics Canada performs a Reliability Check on any researcher who will directly access its confidential microdata.
+- Statistics Canada performs a Reliability Check on any researcher who will directly access its anonymized microdata.

 - Researchers must contact their RDC Analyst in order to complete the security check form.
 This form must be completed within the presence of a Statistics Canada Analyst at the RDC where the research will be conducted.

 - The RDC Analyst sends this form to Statistics Canada in Ottawa to be processed and contacts researchers to inform them of the results of the security check.

 - Effective December 1, 2016, the RCMP requires all federal public servants in Canada (including RDC researchers and staff) to undergo fingerprinting as part of their security clearance.
 Additionally, the Treasury Board of Canada requires a credit check.
 Please contact your local RDC to learn more about the security clearance procedure.
 A list of FAQs is also available for additional information.

 - The RDC Analyst invites the researcher, or group of researchers, for an orientation session to explain procedures at the RDC.

 - At this session researchers sign their contract with Statistics Canada and take The Oath or Affirmation of Office and Secrecy.